DEA Conducts Raid At Beverly Hills Strip Mall

 BEVERLY HILLS (CBSLA) – Agents with the Drug Enforcement Administration conducted a raid at a strip mall in Beverly Hills Monday morning.

-The raid was conducted at an address at Palm Drive and Olympic Boulevard sometime before 8 a.m.
+The raid was conducted at U.S. Private Vaults, located at Palm Drive and Olympic Boulevard, sometime before 8 a.m.

 A DEA spokesperson told CBSLA that the raid was part of a joint investigation between the FBI and the U.S. Postal Service.